grumat/glossy-msp430/README.md

 ## List of Projects in the VS2022 Solution

 This repository has a VS2022 solution which contains various projects, described next.

 ### bmt

 A template library for the STM32 MCU that uses advanced C++ techniques to develop an highly optimized code having the flexibility of a "HAL" environment, but the same performance of a bare metal firmware that has hard-coded direct register access.

-### EraseDCO

-Note: This will be probably removed.

-### EraseDCOX

-Note: This will be probably removed.

 ### EraseXv2